Transact XML API provides a mechanism for generating high volume, personalized messages.

 How is the data submitted?

-Campaign Automation uses an XML API to submit transaction activities and email responses.
+Acoustic Campaign uses an XML API to submit transaction activities and email responses.
 The API is intended for integration with backend systems.
 Users can submit mailing requests to Transact through XML (Extensible Markup Language) by using these submission methods:

 - IP address